kjleitz/games-bookstore/README.md

-# Punctuals
+# Games Bookstore

-Punctuals is a text adventure generator with a very generic and adaptable interactive UI, driven by an LLM.
+Games Bookstore (pronounced "[James Baxter](https://adventuretime.fandom.com/wiki/James_Baxter)") is a text adventure generator with a very generic and adaptable interactive UI, driven by an LLM.

 ## The gist, and the UI